mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

     chown root:alaveteli /etc/cron.d/alaveteli
     chmod 754 /etc/cron.d/alaveteli

+Note: If you are generating the crontab manually, rather than with this rake task, you will need to add a line to periodically check on each daemon you install following the instructions below, as follows, making sure to replace DAEMON_NAME with the name of the daemon file:

+    5,15,25,35,45,55 * * * * alaveteli /etc/init.d/DAEMON_NAME check

 ### Generate application daemon

 Generate a daemon based on the application server you installed.
 This allows you